 Any children working in classrooms or activity areas must be supervised.

-Incidents of bad behaviour are reported to the head teacher and dealt with accordingly.
-Details of procedures are outlined in the school's Behaviour Policy.
+Incidents of bad behaviour are reported to the class teacher and dealt with accordingly.
+Details of procedures are outlined in the school's Promoting Positive Attitudes and Behaviour for Learning Policy.

 Hot Liquids